-I’m from NJ — grew up in Cranford, been bouncing back and forth between Elizabeth and Newark for a while.
+I’ve lived in New Jersey my whole life.
+I grew up in Cranford and have been bouncing back and forth between Elizabeth and Newark for a while.
 I’m currently living in Newark with my son.

 I have my hands in a few different projects right now, but I write different kinds of things–personal stuff, art and culture essays, literary scholarship.